prb/pips-solver/README.md

 ## Codex 5
 I used GPT Codex 5 (at the cost of around 500k total tokens) for another pass, and it also did a great job, including finding some subtle and unsubtle issues with the specification that both Claude and Gemini had missed.
 Interestingly, when I asked it to critique the other two implementations, it complained that they correctly implemented the specification in a way that Codex had missed!
 (Codex admitted the error once prompted.)
 Codex produced well-tested code in the format and style that I requested.
 The Codex solver is about twice as fast as the Gemini solver (and thus half as fast as the Claude solver).

+Developed last, the Codex solver is the most feature complete and correct.

 I did get Codex to add a simple post-solution board display function, e.g.:

 ```